JiaxuanYang/Connect-Four/README.md

 # Projects

-This is to record my projects
+This is a connect four game